cortexlabs/cortex/docs/deployments/prediction-monitoring.md

   name: <string>  # API name (required)
   ...
   tracker:
-    key: <string>  # key to track (required if the response payload is a JSON object)
+    key: <string>  # the JSON key in the response to track (required if the response payload is a JSON object)
     model_type: <string>  # model type, must be "classification" or "regression" (required) ...
 ```

+For classification models, the tracker should be configured with `model_type: classification` to collect integer or string values and display the class distribution.
 For regression models, the tracker should be configured with `model_type: regression` to collect float values and display regression stats such as min, max and average.
-For classification models, the tracker should be configured with `model_type: classification` to collect integer or string values and display the class distribution.

 ## Example